 - to analyse the participation of SMEs, Higher education institutes (HEIs) performing research and other public research organisations (PROs) in Open Innovation collaborations and identify the opportunities and challenges facing SMEs, in particular with regard to their IP strategy

-POINT’s timeline also includes two workshop events that will seek to bring together experts from Open Innovation, Intellectual Property and Policy development.
+The project timeline includes two workshop events that will seek to bring together experts from Open Innovation, Intellectual Property and Policy development.
 With an interim workshop in December 2020, and final workshop in April 2021, POINT aims to establish the driving factors and uses of OI collaborations and determine which IP factors promote or hamper the entry of the resulting product/services on the market.

 Contact information of POINT core team: